 The frightened sister continued.
-“When the missiles were fired, they went to find where they came from – that was when we heard about the fire, and the crowd – the crowd!
+“When the missiles were thrown, they went to find where they came from – that was when we heard about the fire, and the crowd – the crowd!
 It was awful.”
-She stopped herself to gather her thoughts, distress on her face and a slight glow on her brow where the torchlight illuminated the effort brought about by her work with the injured coming into the priory.
+She stopped to gather her thoughts, distress on her face and a slight glow on her brow where the torchlight illuminated the effort demanded of her healing work.

 “And?”
-Henry asked, urgently, sympathetic to the experience the nun had endured – physical stresses that purely monastic living could not impart preparation for – but still cautious about her motives in finding El.
+Henry asked, urgently, sympathetic to the experience the nun had endured – physical stresses for which purely monastic living could not impart preparation – but still cautious about her motives in finding El.

 The hazel-eyed woman understood the insistence in Henry’s tone.
 “They went to Mark Lane.
 That’s where the missiles were coming from.”

-The knight poked his tongue in his cheek and looked to the side as he tried to remember which lane was which in that veritable maze by the Tower Liberties.
+He tongued his cheek trying to recall which lane was which in that veritable maze by the Tower Liberties.
 “Off Fenchurch Street?” he asked, a modicum of poise returning to his previously fraught manner.

 “Thank you, sister…?”

-“Diane,” she answered hurriedly, as if she were not entirely comfortable with the Templar knowing her identity.
+“Diane,” was the hurried answer, as if she were not entirely comfortable with the Templar knowing her identity.

 “Thank you, Sister Diane,” Henry said curtly, the warmth in his deep brown eyes reappearing and at once almost thawing away the stress that so afflicted the nun.
 He turned to leave, subconsciously scratching his freshly shaved head once again.
 “I’d appreciate my presence here remain unknown, please.”